raster-foundry/blasterjs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Relevant documentation pages have been created or updated
 - [ ] Description of PR is in an appropriate section of the changelog and grouped with similar changes if possible

+### Upgrade instructions

-Are there any of the following in this PR?
+If there are any of the following in this PR, provide proper instructions on how to upgrade:

 - [ ] Changes to the prop names or types of existing components
 - [ ] Changes in intended behavior of existing component props
 - [ ] Changes in the theme file's structure
 - [ ] A required version bump to a non-dev dependency of the project

-If one of the above is checked...

-- [ ] information or guidance around needed changes for consumers of this library has been added to the changelog under `Upgrade Instructions`

 ### Demo